Oil prices edge up on expected U.S. crude inventory draw

-International Brent crude oil futures LCOc1 were at $55.57 a barrel, up 22 cents.
+International Brent crude oil futures were at $55.57 a barrel, up 22 cents.

 Traders said the higher prices were largely due to an expected reduction in U.S. crude oil inventories, which will be reported late on Wednesday.